awadhesh1/OBReturnKeyTextField/README.md

             return [string isEqualToString:@"stop"];
        }];

-- specify which type of UIReturnKey the keyboard will show when the text condition is fulfilled: self.textField.onValidationReturnKeyType = UIReturnKeyGo;
+- Specify which type of UIReturnKey the keyboard will show when the text condition is fulfilled: self.textField.onValidationReturnKeyType = UIReturnKeyGo;

-- optional: set action type for when the text condition is fulfilled: self.textField.onValidationAction =
+- Optional: set action type for when the text condition is fulfilled: self.textField.onValidationAction =
         OnValidationAction_DismissWithDelegate / OnValidationAction_non